josemanuel22/josemanuel22.github.io/_posts/2026-08-22-beyond-gans-rank-based-discriminator-free-training.md

 we show that rank histograms can be used to construct a family of approximations to *f*-divergences directly from samples, without explicit density-ratio estimation.

-For a resolution parameter \(K\), the discrepancy between two distributions induces a rank histogram.
+For a resolution parameter $$K$$, the discrepancy between two distributions induces a rank histogram.
 Applying a discrete *f*-divergence to that histogram yields a rank-statistic divergence.
-As \(K\) increases, this provides increasingly fine information about the difference between the underlying distributions.
+As $$K$$ increases, this provides increasingly fine information about the difference between the underlying distributions.

 This matters for generative modeling because *f*-divergences are central to many statistical learning objectives, including **f-GAN-style formulations**.
 The rank-statistic construction provides a different route to estimating these discrepancies: rather than training a variational critic or estimating the density ratio directly, we work with sample ranks.